bioinfomics-unipd/NOVICE/README.md

 and 1.
 The correlation distance is a more abstract option as the script will calculate the distance as between two random variables with finite variances.

 Depending on your targeted results, you can throw `euclidean`, `braycurtis` or `correlation` as the final argument in your command line.

+####  2.4.
+Prefix

+As you may be handling a lot of datasets and would like to receive separate output files with different labels, this argument is your way to put in the label you need.
+For example, you are tackling sample labelled as SAMPLE123.
+To save the ranking and PCA labelled as SAMPLE123 you just need to insert `SAMPLE123` as the argument called `prefix in the example command line above.
+This allows you to process multiple datasets one after another and not over-write the created PCAplots but save them separately.

 #### Now you are ready to go and explore the results!